How a reformed EU could act as 'midwife' to the emerging nations as they move towards democracy

 With genuine emotion, I recited a litany of footballers names known by every Manchester school boy of my youth.
 “Roger Byrne, Eddie Colman, Tommy Taylor, Liam Whelan, David Pegg, Mark Jones, Geoff Bent".

 Then I said, " Manchester United, Red Star Belgrade, Munich.”
 The words chilled me.
+They also chilled the the intimidating driver.

-The tough looking man stopped his car abruptly.
+He stopped his car abruptly.

 With wet eyes, he hugged me.
 He bought me a good lunch and proudly showed me photographs of his family.
 I bought treats for his children.